Paper A

 Cross-Repository Transfer Learning

-Leave-one-repository-out evaluation across five heterogeneous OSS systems.
+Leave-one-repository-out evaluation across five mature open-source projects.
 Cross AUC 0.867, cross F1 0.631; AUC–F1 asymmetry analysis and defect-rate mismatch as the primary degradation driver.

 Paper C